phoenixperry/GDS-workshop/Space_use.md

 There are some parts members can use freely in the lab in a consumables station.
 These materials are vital for physical computing students and are meant to last through the creation of exhibition projects.
 Anything taken from this area should be returned if possible when you are done with it.
 The budget for these supplies is extremely small and it’s not an endless resource.
 If materials are stolen and the bins are all stripped clean, this entire station might no longer be possible for Computing to maintain.

 #### Want to donate to the consumables?
 Did you have functional left over parts you will no longer need or order a bag of parts so large you have no idea how you’d ever use it all?
 Why not donate some materials back to your fellow students?
 Consumables donations can be left in the open bin under the table the consumables sit on.

 **If you take something, giving something of equal usefulness and value is generally a nice rule to follow.**

 ## Security
 ##### The staff cam
 Everyone hates security cameras.
-That said, there is a live camera feed in the space that staff have access too.
-We do this so we can check in when we are not around in the building physically to make sure everything running according to plan.
-This feed will never be made publicly available and is here only for our own monitoring of the room.
+That said, there is a live camera feed in the space that all members have access too.
+This feed will never be made publicly available and is a great resource for checking in to see what is going on in the space before you head over to the room itself.

 ##### Access
 Giving access to the space to non-members outside of Craft Night or explicitly stated events is forbidden.
 If you do this, you will lose your own access for the rest of the academic year.

 ##### Damage
 If you damage a piece of gear, the best thing to do is let the staff know and we’ll assess if it needs to be replaced and if you will be held responsible for the damage.

-If materials are damaged and unreported, we will review our footage to track down how it happened and who used the gear last.
+If materials are damaged and unreported, we will review our security footage to track down how it happened and who used the gear last.

 ##### Code of Conduct
 One of the goals of the Hactchlab is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, socioeconomic status, age, level of experience, personal appearance, ethnicity, religion or philosophy.

 The lab is a safe space where you can express yourself without fear of judgment or harassment.
 All participants and visitors are expected to treat other participants, visitors, staff, and the general public with respect.
 Under the umbrella of respect, we expect all participants be mindful of their speech and behaviors both in person and on social media.
 Particularly, we want to remind participants and visitors to refrain from making assumptions about another's identity, experience, and preferred pronouns.